 Wallace-Carver Fellowship: a paid two-month research or policy placement at a U.S. Department of Agriculture laboratory or field office, or at USDA headquarters in Washington D.C.
 In 2015, up to 100 Wallace-Carver Fellows will intern at USDA, analyzing agricultural and economic policy; assisting in the management of food, nutrition and rural development programs; and taking part in groundbreaking field and laboratory-based research.
 Fellows travel to Washington DC at the start of their internship for a week-long high-level leadership program hosted by the U.S. Secretary of Agriculture.

 HOW TO PARTICIPATE

-To participate in the Kansas Youth Institute at Kansas State University, students research a global issue and write a five-page paper under the supervision of a teacher mentor.
-Each school must register their nominees separately and submit each student's research paper online no later than April 1, 2014.
+To participate in the Kansas Youth Institute at Kansas State University, students research a global issue and write a two-three page paper under the supervision of a teacher mentor.
+Each school must register their nominees separately and submit each student's research paper online no later than March, 2015.
 Ninth through Twelfth grade students are eligible to apply.

 Meal and program expenses at the Youth Institute are provided by Kansas State University for participating student delegates and their teacher mentors, but participants must organize their own transportation to and from the event in Manhattan.

 For more information on how to participate in the Global Youth Institute, contact the Kansas State Coordinator Sandy Klein at firstname.lastname@example.org or (785) 532-5121.